diescake/hello-worlds/README.md

-This is my playground for Next.js a.k.a.
-Hello Next.js world !!
+This site is a bundle of my many playgrounds a.k.a.
+Hello Worlds !!
 ## Installation

 Needs yarn.